OpenSource-IITGn/awesome-iitgncv/README.md

 # Awesome IITGN CV template

 The original [Awesome CV Template](https://github.com/posquit0/Awesome-CV) have been modified in accordance to the IITGN CDS format with added functionality to make it more suitable for college students.
-The moto here is simple:
+The motto here is simple:
 1. Write more about you
 2. Write less code
 3. Spend less time in formatting